DonneyF/ubcgrades/app/templates/About & Help.md

 The source of data for this website is from [ubc-pair-grade-data](https://github.com/DonneyF/ubc-pair-grade-data).

-> There are two main sources for the data.
-The first (now deprecated) source was from the old PAIR Reports dashboard located [here](https://webprd01.pair.ubc.ca/reports/welcome.action).
-This tool was removed in the summer of 2019 in favor of a Tableau dashboard found [here](http://pair.ubc.ca/student-performance/grades-distribution/) (the UBC VPN is needed to access), serving as the second source.

 **Q: How are statistics computed?**

 A: See the scripts in the source code.